Food & Health & Must-read & Skin

 How to Use

 There are several ways to use this fruit to treat eczema.
 One method is to squeeze a fresh lemon and apply it directly to the affected area.
-To do this, soak a cotton ball in lemon juice and dab it on your.
+To do this, soak a cotton ball in lemon juice and dab it on your skin.
 Another option is to combine lemon juice and water and use it as a bath rinse.
-This will cleanse and soothe the while also moisturizing it.
+This will cleanse and soothe the skin while also moisturizing it.

 Essential Oils